Harry Potter and the Deathly Hallows Part 1

 The docks appear at about 01:32.

-The new ‘Batman’ movie starring Robert Patterson may not be out yet, but it’s no secret that filming has been taking place across the city, especially as a presumed stunt double was spotted dressed as the famous moody superhero on top of the Liver Building!
+The new ‘Batman’ movie starring Robert Pattinson is now out!
+It was hard to keep it a secret when filming took place across the city in 2020, especially when a presumed stunt double was spotted dressed as the famous moody superhero on top of the Liver Building.
 Not really a shoot you can hide!
-There have also been sightings of Patterson with jet black hair outside St George’s Hall.
-When the film is finally out make sure to look out for more Liverpool scenery!
+There were also sightings of Pattinson with jet black hair outside St George’s Hall.
 See behind-the-scene images in the Wondrous Place Gallery in the Museum of Liverpool.

 See the Liver Building at 01:50 and St Georges Hall at 01:53.